 How to Get a Sentence Below a Mandatory Minimum

-A mandatory minimum is the lowest possible sentence, which the court must give to a person convicted of a crime.
-The minimum is the lowest possible sentence regardless of the unique circumstances of the offender or the offense.
-While there are mandatory minimums for many crimes, they most often apply to gun and drug crimes.
+A mandatory minimum is the lowest possible sentence the judge must give a person convicted of a crime.
+The minimum is the lowest possible sentence regardless of the offender’s unique circumstances or the offense.
+While mandatory minimums exist for many crimes, they most often apply to gun and drug crimes.
+One way to avoid a mandatory minimum is to seek a sentence below the minimum based on the “safety valve exception.”

 What is a safety valve?

 “Safety valve” was created in the federal context in 1994 and is one of the only ways out of a mandatory minimum sentence.
-Safety valves are laws created by Congress or a state legislature that let courts give an offender less time in prison than the mandatory minimum requires, but only if the offender or his offense meets certain special requirements.
+Safety valves are laws created by Congress or a state legislature that let courts give an offender less time in prison than the required minimum, but only if the offender or his offense meets specific unique requirements.
 Safety valve can be used to avoid a mandatory minimum in a felony offense or a misdemeanor.

 Why is there a federal safety valve?